Visiting the South Rim in an RV or Pulling a Trailer

 Do NOT pull across multiple regular parking spaces

-The Village (Blue) Route circles around the village and connects the Visitor Center to lodges, campgrounds, parking lots, and Market Plaza (Store, bank, Post Office and Yavapai Lodge).
+From the Visitor Center shuttle bus terminal, it is also possible to ride the Village (Blue) Route that circles around the entire village connecting the Visitor Center to lodges, campgrounds, parking lots, and Market Plaza (Store, bank, Post Office and Yavapai Lodge).

 Bicycle rentals are available from Bright Angel Bicycles, located in the Visitor Center Plaza.
 Park your RV in Lot 1.
-From there, it is a short walk to the plaza.
+From there, it is a short walk to the plaza and Bright Angel Bicycles.